sgpl/beginning_ruby/chapter11/notes_ch11.md

 - although eval executes code within the current context, class_eval, module_eval and instance_eval can evaluate code within context of classes, modules and object instances.

 - class_eval is ideal for adding methods to class dynamically (see: class_eval_eg.rb)

+### currently on pg.
+278 // skipping the rest of the chapter. will complete later.